-A BRIEF HISTORY OF MOORE ADDISON
+A BRIEF HISTORY OF MOORE-ADDISON

-MOORE ADDISON, Precision Machining/General fabrication; Non-metallics / Laminates / Plastics, was incorporated August 16, 1953 by Clarence Moore and Jim Holland.
+MOORE-ADDISON, non-metallics, laminates, plastics, precision machining and general fabrication, was incorporated August 16, 1953 by Clarence Moore and Jim Holland.
 "It's a good idea." was the driving force behind the business' conception.

 Clarence and Jim were both in their early 40's.
-Clarence had worked for Richardson in Stone Park, Illinois west of Chicago and Jim Holland for Taylor Fibre Company in Norristown, Pennsylvania east of Philadelphia across the street from Valley Forge.
+Clarence had worked for Richardson in Stone Park, Illinois west of Chicago and Jim Holland for Taylor Fibre Company in Norristown Pennsylvania east of Philadelphia across from Valley Forge.

-Clarence ran production at his shop and knew how to get the work out.
+Clarence ran production at Richardson and knew how to get the work out.
 He was asked to leave when he got a little too vituperative with another manager.
-He had many friends in the Richardson shop that enjoyed working for him.
+He had many friends in the shop that enjoyed working for him.

 Jim Holland, everybody knew him as "Moose", was asked to open a Midwest sales office for Taylor Fibre in 1948.
-Mr. Taylor died in 1953 and his family members, who had a better understanding than dad of how the business dad developed should be run, had no idea why they needed a Chicago sales manager.
+Mr. Taylor died in 1953 and his family members, who had a deeper understanding of how dad's business should be run, had no idea why they needed a Chicago sales manager.
 And what's more, he was constantly pestering them about customer's needs.

-Moose knew Clarence because he was selling Taylor's phenolic product to him to run on Richardson's punch presses.
-They decided to produce some paper based phenolic material and punch small electrical parts.
+Moose knew Clarence because he was selling Taylor's product to him at Richardson.
+They decided to make some paper based phenolic material and punch small electrical parts.
 They were small pieces punched from strips with a series of holes into which were wired various electrical components that were connected by copper on the board.
-These "circuit boards" were cutting edge in the 50's and made by the thousands.
+These "circuit boards" were cutting edge and made by the thousands.

+They were a high tech item that came to maturity in WWII.
 Because the components were automatically inserted into the holes, the holes had to be very precisely placed.
 Each stroke of the punch press was controlled by the operator to assure a part was properly punched.

-Initially the two men were contemplating the manufacture of their own paper base phenolic sheet.
-However, "intellectual property" infringements did not make the task easy.
+As they were contemplating the manufacture of their own paper base phenolic, they came up against "intellectual property" infringements.
 They soon realized they could buy the material on the open market from about ten manufacturers and eschew the substantial expense of the equipment and chemicals to make the sheets in their own facility.
-Buying material in the open market is one of the cornerstones of Moore Addison's pricing system.
-Burden is lower and the customer benefits.

-Clarence had the machinists from Richardson and Moose and some of his other colleagues in Chicago had the sales.
+Clarence had the machinists from Richardson and Moose and some of his other colleagues from Taylor had the sales.

 Clarence knew how to make parts, but he didn't know how to manage money.
 The other salesmen became frustrated and moved on to other suppliers out of the Chicago region.
-Moose would not proceed with Clarence alone unless they set up and operated as a business; Moore Addison was not someone's hobby.
-They needed a business lawyer and an outside accountant.
-Moose's brother-in-law did the business organization and Clarence provided one Bob Roach as the accountant.
-The business was forged by a lawyer from Philly and a well-connected Chicago accountant.
-A machine shop seemed like a pretty good idea.
+Moose would not proceed with Clarence alone unless they set up and operated as a business.
+It seemed like a pretty good idea.

+They needed bylaws, a business lawyer and an outside accountant.
+Moose's brother-in-law did the business organization and Clarence provided Bob Roach as the accountant.
+The business was forged by a lawyer from Philly and a Chicago accountant.
+But Clarence understood about getting the work out and Moose knew where the business was.

 At this point you have a two man business, one focused on production and the other on sales.
 You also had a business that defined itself as working only in plastics.
-They were also defined more narrowly as a punch press manufacturer of precision parts.
-Their military and aircraft customers also demanded the level of record keeping where there is traceability of the work done in their shop.
-They had an office assistant who set up a system much like that being used by ISO today and quite compatible.
+They were also defined more narrowly as a punch press manufacturer of precision parts and the record keeping it takes to prove that it has been done correctly.